Japan, South Korea renew ties at Tokyo summit

 REGION IN FLUX AS WASHINGTON, BEIJING TUSSLE FOR INFLUENCE

+The summit comes as a series of dramatic events underscores what Kishida called a "severe security environment."

+Kishida also said Japan and South Korea had agreed to resume defense dialogue and vice-ministerial strategic talks, while also restarting a process of trilateral communication among Japan, South Korea and China

 Washington will welcome better Japan-South Korea ties, as feuding over historical issues has undermined a U.S. push to reinforce its alliances in Asia.
-Washington apparently worked to bring about today’s summit, and Thursday began joint anti-submarine warfare drills with South Korea and Japan as well as Canada and India.
+The three countries began joint anti-submarine warfare drills Thursday, joined by Canada and India.

-China’s dispute with Japan over tiny islands in the East China Sea also heated up Thursday, as both sides accused the other of violating their maritime territory after China coast guard vessels entered waters around an uninhabited island group that Japan controls and calls the Senkakus, and which Beijing also claims and calls the Diaoyu Islands.
-The islands are just north of Taiwan, which also claims them as its own.
+North Korean launched a missile early Thursday, just before Yoon departed for Tokyo.
+The intercontinental ballistic missile was launched on a steep trajectory to avoid other countries' territory and fell into open waters off Japan's northern island of Hokkaido.
+It was likely intended to send a message both about the summit and the joint military exercises.

 VISIT WILL CONTINUE WITH DINNER, BUSINESS TALKS